Safety Never Stops

 - Cleaning and disinfecting common touchpoints including door handrails, seatback grab handles, seat armrests, handrails, stanchions, elevator buttons, mobility areas, and seat dividers.

 - Cleaning of all washrooms and frequent disinfection of door handles, buttons, faucets, soap dispensers, door locks and support bars.

 - Immediate disposal of discarded masks/gloves.
 Increased removal of garbage and paper from the seats/floor.

-Do all customers have to wear face coverings when riding GO?
+Do all customers have to wear face masks when riding GO?

 Is hand sanitizer available at the station?

-Yes, there is hand sanitizer available at all GO stations.
-We are rolling out hand sanitizer dispensers on trains and buses so they are readily available at many points in your journey.
+Yes, there is hand sanitizer available at all GO stations, at the entry zone of each train, and on over 400+ buses, so they are readily available at many points in your journey.

 How can I buy an e-ticket or load my PRESTO card before getting to the station?